 Cost of Construction Site Theft

-According to the most recent Equipment Theft Report from the National Equipment Register and National Insurance Crime Bureau, heavy equipment theft costs $400 million annually and sees only a 25 percent recovery rate — tractors, loaders, utility vehicles, and the like — reported to the police.
+According to the most recent Equipment Theft Report from the National Equipment Register and National Insurance Crime Bureau, heavy equipment theft costs $400 million annually and sees only a 25 percent recovery rate.
+Tractors, loaders, utility vehicles, and the like are reported to the police.

 Losses create additional expenses and inefficiencies, beyond equipment cost.
-For example, there’s time spent filing police reports.
-An insurance claim can result in higher premiums.
+For example, there’s time spent filing police reports, or an insurance claim can result in higher premiums.

 Losing tools and materials can derail schedules and budgets, as contractors scramble to replace what was lost.
 A contractor who misses a deadline as a result of stolen tools may have to pay penalties for lateness under their contract, and when most construction equipment is left out in the open, it can be the unfortunate consequence.

 Theft Helps Shady Competitors